ImperialCollegeLondon/introductory_grad_school_git_course/_episodes/l2-01-sharing_your_code.md

 ## Things to include in your project

-There are a few files that should get used to always include in the root directory of your repository:
+There are a few files that you should always include in the root directory of your repository:

 ### README.md